 The liberation war of Bangladesh started after the announcement of independence by great leader Bangabandhu Sheikh Mujibur Rahman on 26th March 1971.
-After the valiant struggle of9 months, on 16th December 1971, Bangladesh got its independence from Pakistan.
-In the war, women also contributed with men from their standings.
+After the valiant struggle of 9 months, on 16th December 1971, Bangladesh got its independence from Pakistan.
+In the war, women also contributed besides men from their standings.
 But the role of women isn’t discussed that much till now, though women participated in the war as a guerrilla fighter, informer, mother, nurse, doctor, organizer, motivator singer, journalist, volunteer, and different other roles.
 When we read any novel, reference book or watch a movie on the liberation war of Bangladesh, we rarely find the heroic presence of women there.
 It’s our failure that we only portrayed and still many of us trying to represent women as the victims of war.
-Prominent writers and policymakers of ours except a few, through their writings and different other activities, always want to remind us only the incidents of rape of around 2 lac women in the war and for this they have got the status of ‘Birangona’ (Amin, Ahmed & Ahsan, 2017).
+Prominent writers and policymakers of ours except a few, through their writings and different other activities, always want to remind us only the incidents of rape of around 2 lac women in the war and for this, they have got the status of ‘Birangona’ (Amin, Ahmed & Ahsan, 2017).
 But in reality, this doesn’t show the whole picture.
 In the war, women played a significant role more than that.
 Without their help, it won’t be possible to get freedom only by the male freedom fighters.
-This paper tries to find out the contribution of Bangladeshi women in the liberation war of 1971 from different standings.
+This paper tries to find out the contribution of Bangladeshi women to the liberation war of 1971 from different standings.

 Background of the Study

 In the year of 1947, Pakistan (East & West) and India got independence from the British Raj on the basis of Muhammad Ali Jinnah’s ‘Two Nations Theory’ (Riaz, 2016).
 The West Pakistanis (present Pakistan) exploited the people of East Pakistan (present Bangladesh) by various means and created discrimination in social, political and economic all the sector (Riaz, 2016).
 The people of East Pakistan protested against this inequality and discrimination from the very beginning of the journey of Pakistan.
 In these protests and movements, women also participated along with the men.
 History suggests that women didn’t confine themselves to four walls, rather they came out to the street and raised their voices against dictatorship (Begum, 1990).
 They had participation in 1952’s language movement, 1954’s general election of United Front, 1960’s protest against the dictator Ayub Khan, 1966’s Six Points Movement, 1969’s mass upsurge, 1970’s general election of Pakistan (DURC, 2014).
 It proves that Bengali women were politically conscious and from the very earlier period of the birth of Pakistan, they fought for their rights coming to the street along with men.
 Even Bengali women joined at the Race Course Field on 7th March 1971 to hear the speech of the undisputed leader of Bangladesh Bangabandhu Sheikh Mujibur Rahman (Begum, 1990).
-They had the aspiration in their mind for doing something for their homeland, which they proved in the year of 1971 by engaging themselves at war both directly and indirectly.
+They had the aspiration in their mind for doing something for their homeland, which they proved in the year 1971 by engaging themselves at war both directly and indirectly.

 Reasons behind Undermining Women’s Contribution